 Then I felt the paint.
 It was pretty rough feeling, so I very lightly sanded everything down with a fine grit foam pad.
 Just to make it feel smooth.

 Or you can paint furniture black with an all-in-one paint that doesn’t require a topcoat!
-Check out how we painted this cedar chest black without a topcoat using Heirloom Traditions Paint.
+Check out this Painting Furniture Black post where we painted this cedar chest black without a topcoat using Heirloom Traditions Paint.

 Then I dry brushed a little more paint on in a couple of spots, and when those were dry I sanded them ever so lightly so you couldn’t see the brush marks.